9 Customer-Focused Call Center KPIs You need to Start Tracking Today

 6. Cost of Operations

-Cost of Operations consists of all the activity costs directly related to a call center, including variable costs – salaries, communication costs, software fees, and miscellaneous expenses that vary as per their usage, along with fixed costs such as hardware, contact cost, allocated overhead etc.
+The cost of Operations consists of all the activity costs directly related to a call center, including variable costs such as salaries, communication costs, software fees, miscellaneous expenses that vary according to usage, and fixed costs such as hardware, contact costs, allocated overhead, etc.

-Cost of Operations is a crucial call center KPI because it is tallied against the budget to find out whether costs are controlled or not.
+Cost of Operations is a crucial call center KPI because it is tallied against the budget to determine whether costs are controlled.

 7. Net Promoter Score

-“How likely are you to recommend this brand to a friend or colleague on a scale of 1-10 with 10 being very much likely and 1 being least likely?” – asking the specific question to all your customers can get you a Net Promoter Score (NPS), which provides an in-depth insight into your customers’ satisfaction as well as loyalty.
+“How likely are you to recommend this brand to a friend or colleague on a scale of 1-10, with ten being very likely and one being least likely?”
+Asking this specific question to all your customers can get you a Net Promoter Score (NPS), providing in-depth insight into their satisfaction and loyalty.

 Businesses can identify satisfied customers or “promoters” on a scale from one to ten,” giving scores of nine or ten, highlighting the brand advocates.

 NPS is determined from a single question with a multiple-choice answer.
-Therefore, the scores given by customers can be readily compared and analyzed.
-It allows companies to benchmark the results across businesses easily.
+Therefore, customers’ scores can be readily compared and analyzed.
+This allows companies to benchmark the results across businesses easily.
 Moreover, it offers companies an accurate insight into customers’ feelings, determining whether their customer service game needs to be improved.

 8. Customer Complaint Volumes